Dress for Success March 10

 Image from NACE, 2015

-“92% of students believe that dressing well is an important part of acing an interview.
-Nearly 1 in 5 say they aren’t even sure what to wear to an interview.”
+Did you know that 92% of students believe that dressing well is an important part of acing an interview, but nearly 1 in 5 say they aren’t even sure what to wear to an interview?
+(Source: IndiCo Suitable Attire).

 Whether you are preparing for an interview, job fair, or other professional experience (i.e. job shadowing), you want to make sure you look your best.
 Here are some suggestions for dressing the part: